Eustakio Mendizabal: Death and legacy

 Eustakio Mendizabal was tracked down by the police and shot in the head in Algorta, Bizkaia in April 1973.
 The ETA commando in Madrid named itself Comando Txikia in honour of the much-admired ETA martyr.
 Contrary to popular belief, an operation against Luis Carrero Blanco was already being planned when Mendizabal died, and Comando Txikia was not created specifically to avenge his death.
-Ultimately, the commando assassinated Luis Carrero Blanco in December 1973, after his nomination as President of Spain made the original kidnapping plan unfeasible.
+Ultimately, the commando assassinated Luis Carrero Blanco in December 1973, after his nomination as Prime Minister of Spain made the original kidnapping plan unfeasible.

 A song was written about Txikia by Telesforo Monzón, called "Txikia zuen guda izena."

 A plaza in Algorta was named 'Plaza Txikia' in honour of the slain ETA leader, but in 2017 the Superior Court of Justice in the Basque Country ruled that the name must be changed, because it 'violates the dignity of victims of terrorism'.